verwo/devbit-microcontrollers-lab/docs/lab-5/README.md

     | 15 | 	1111 |	1000 | 1000 |

 :::warning Assignment
-Write a program which controls the binary, gray and snake counter with a button.
+Write a program which displays the binary, gray and snake counter with a chosen frequency.
 :::

 ## Play a tune